BuffaloBorn/aws_cert/review_questions/ch12_Security_on_AWS.md

 - A. Use the Amazon EC2 key pair to securely connect to the instance via Secure Shell (SSH).
 - B. Use your AWS Identity and Access Management (IAM) user X.509 certificate to log in to the instance.
-- C. Use the Amazon EC2 key pair to decrypt the administrator password and then securely connect to the instance via Remote Desktop Protocol (RDP) as the administrator.
+- **C. Use the Amazon EC2 key pair to decrypt the administrator password and then securely connect to the instance via Remote Desktop Protocol (RDP) as the administrator.**
 - D. A key pair is not needed.
 Securely connect to the instance via RDP.

-Answer:
+Answer: C

 3.A Database security group controls network access to a database instance that is inside a Virtual Private Cloud (VPC) and by default allows access from?

-- A. Access from any IP address for the standard ports that the database uses is provided by default.
+- **A. Access from any IP address for the standard ports that the database uses is provided by default.**
 - B. Access from any IP address for any port is provided by default in the DB security group.
 - C. No access is provided by default, and any access must be explicitly added with a rule